KP4MD/L AllStar Node

 Why Use AllStar?

-Members will be able to access the River City ARCS repeater and participate in nets via the AllStar network when outside our coverage area.
+Licensed radio amateurs can access and participate in nets via AllStar equipped repeaters when outside their RF coverage area.

 AllStar uses open source non-proprietary software and hardware.

-AllStar's VoIP technology offers natural voice clarity superior to that of the synthesized sound of digital voice modes.
+AllStar's VoIP technology offers natural voice clarity superior to that of the synthesized sound of digital voice modes like C4FM, DMR & D-Star.

 Internet connectivity enables repeater linking when needed for wide area and emergency communications.